EthanNgawaka/exploration/3x3_case/README.md

     R_i + R_{i+1} = R_j + R_{j+1} \implies R_i = R_j + R_{j+1} - R_{i+1}
 ```

-Which implies that $R_i$ is a linear combination of the other rows, meaning that the rows of B are linearly *dependent* which means that the determinant is 0.
+Which implies that $R_i$ is a linear combination of the other rows, meaning that the rows of B are linearly *dependent* which, for square matrices, means that the determinant is 0.

 Thus, for all even $n \geq 4$, $P_0$ has a winning strategy.